c-eee-devops/docker-zimbra-9.0.0-c-eee/README.md

 - Any IPv6-enabled server nowadays has at least a /64 subnet assigned, thus any single container can have its own IPv6 address without the need for network address translation (NAT).
 As a result, you should select an IPv6 subnet that is part of the subnet that your server is assigned to.

-- Docker advises using a subnet of at least /80 so that it can assign IP addresses by ORing the container's (virtual) MAC address with the provided subnet.
+- Docker advises using a subnet of at least /80 so that it can assign IP addresses by using the container's (virtual) MAC address with the provided subnet.

   ```bash
   docker network create -d bridge \